nrrb/tao-te-ching/47_looking_far/README.md

 doesn’t do, but gets it done.

-UKLG: We tend to expect great things from “seeing the world” and “getting experience.”
+> **Note** UKLG: We tend to expect great things from “seeing the world” and “getting experience.”
 A Roman poet remarked that travelers change their sky but not their soul.
 Other poets, untraveled and inexperienced, Emily Bronte and Emily Dickinson, prove Lao Tzu’s point: it’s the inner eye that really sees the world.